oblaser/rdiff-backup-log-check/readme.md

 # rdiff-backup log check

-Prints and filters the log file for lines not starting with `* Processing file `.
+Prints and filters the log file.
+Does not analyse the contents or values of statistics of the log file.

 #### Usage